 Jeanne's combination of a slip skirt, silk camisole and short-sleeved cardigan is simple but brilliant.

-Note to self: A sheer midi dress, beaded bag and mule sandals make for chic wedding attire.
+Note to self: A sheer midi dress, beaded bag and mule sandals make for chic summer attire.

 I must remember there's more to animal print than leopard motifs.
 Cue zebra and tiger.